Mark Chipman: Education

-Chipman attended St. Paul's High School in Winnipeg, graduating in 1979.
+Chipman attended St. Paul's High School in Winnipeg, graduating in 1978.
 From 1979 to 1983, he studied economics at the University of North Dakota, while playing football for the Fighting Sioux.
-He obtained his J.D. degree from the same institution in 1985.
+He obtained his JD degree from the same institution in 1985.

 Business career

 Megill-Stephenson Company

 After working as a lawyer in Florida, Chipman returned to Winnipeg in 1988 and joined Birchwood Automotive Group, a group of car dealerships founded in 1963 by his father, Robert Chipman.
 In 2001, Mark succeeded his father as president of Megill-Stephenson Company, the Chipman family's holding company, whose subsidiaries today include Birchwood (now managed by brother Steve Chipman), Longboat Development Corporation (a real estate development division run by brother Jeoffrey Chipman), and True North Sports & Entertainment (jointly owned with Osmington Inc).
 Megill-Stephenson's former subsidiaries include National Leasing Group (founded in 1977 and sold to Canadian Western Bank in 2009) and the Stevenson Group of companies (largely divested in 2015).